dragoangel/parsedmarc-dockerized/README.md

 htpasswd -c nginx/htpasswd anyusername
 ```

-5\.
-Generate `kibana.crt` and `kibana.key` to `nginx/ssl` folder.
+5. Generate & put your SSL keypair `kibana.crt` and `kibana.key` to `nginx/ssl` folder.

-There are many posible solutuins like [Let's Encrypt](https://letsencrypt.org/docs/client-options/), private PKI or [self-hosted](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) certificates.
+There are to many posible solutuins like [Let's Encrypt](https://letsencrypt.org/docs/client-options/), private PKI or [self-hosted](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) certificates.

 It all up to you what to use.
+Note: for Let's Encrypt you need modify nginx configs to support it.
+You can use local ACME or modify docker-compose image.

-6\.
-Create needed folders and configure permissions.
+6. Create needed folders and configure permissions.
 ```
 mkdir -p elasticsearch/data
 chown 1000:0 elasticsearch/data